-Keep it in the dark.
 These plants really do love darkness.
 Don’t keep it in a room where lights are on well into the evening.
-It flowers best if it is dark for 12 or 13 hours each night.
+It flowers best if it is dark for 12 or 13 hours each day.

 When you bring the cactus indoors, place it in a bright window where temperatures drop to 55°F to 60°F at night.
 If nights are a bit warmer (65°F or so), it will take longer for buds to develop.

-If you follow these steps, you will have a Christmas cactus that is a delight each holiday season.
+If you follow these steps, you will have your Christmas cactus blooming each year during the holiday season without fail.
 I divided my huge plant this past summer, and this year I have two large plants just full of blooms.